bbcmicrobit/micropython/docs/microbit.rst

         microbit.sleep(1000)

-    will pause the execution for one second.
+    will pause the execution for one second.  ``n`` can be an integer or a floating point number.

 .. py:function:: random(n)